saichaitanyakadam/money-matters/README.md

 - Read the instructions given in the assignment carefully and list down the **Assignment Completion Checklist** for the assignment and start working on it
 - The completion Checklist includes the below-mentioned points
   - I have completed all the functionalities asked in the assignment
-  - I have used only the resources (Frameworks, Design files, APIs, third-party packages) mentioned in the assignment
+  - I have used only the resources (React,Bootstrap,react-hook-form,axios) mentioned in the assignment
   - I have modified the README.md file based on my assignment instructions
   - I have completed the assignment **ON TIME**
 - **Note:**